Knobber0/ps4-linux-tutorial/docs/setup.md

 <img src="/screenshots/settings-system.png" width="75%">
 <img src="/screenshots/hdcp-and-device-link.png" width="75%">

-- ~~Disable "HDCP" and "HDMI device link"~~
-	- This is just not true anymore.
-Also, it must be on for the BD-JB exploit to work.
 - Check your internet connection
 	- Some models have issues if they aren't already connected to internet.
 	- Ethernet may not work on PS4 Pro Baikal